esrf-bliss/Lima-camera-basler/doc/index.rst

 * HwVideo

-  The prosilica cameras are pure video device, so video format for image are supported:
+  The basler cameras are pure video device, so video format for image are supported:

-   For color cameras,
+  **Color cameras ONLY**
    - BAYER_RG8
    - BAYER_BG8
    - BAYER_RG16